iamdulce/iamdulce/README.md

 Former IT Recruiter who decided to be in the other side of the table.

-Working as a Junior Frontend Dev at Wejyc and cursing a Full Stack Development Bootcamp on KeepCoding✨
+Working as a Junior Frontend Dev at Wejyc✨

 ---